Skip to content

 1. Author a phrase list

-Hotwords live in a session-scoped StringStorage of kind List.
-The simplest authoring format is one phrase per line in a UTF-8 text file.
+Hotwords live in a StringStorage of kind List, shipped as a UTF-8 text file in your game's storage data folder — one phrase per line.
 Blank lines and lines starting with # are ignored:

 # fantasy NPC names